mwdx93/qfox/README.md

 # QFOX

-QFOX is a hybrid reinforcement learning method that integrates the FOX Optimizer algorithm with Q-learning to enhance learning efficiency and performance in the CartPole environment.
+QFOX is a hybrid reinforcement learning method that integrates the FOX optimization algorithm with Q-learning to enhance learning performance in the CartPole environment.
 This repository contains the implementation of the QFOX method, enabling users to experiment with adaptive hyperparameter tuning in reinforcement learning tasks.

 ## Features